 Nathan answered the king, “Go, do whatever you have in mind, for the LORD is with you.”

-As spokesperson of God, the prophet tells him to proceed with his plans, assuring him that God approves.
+As a prophet, Nathan is God’s spokesperson.
+He tells King David to proceed with his plans, assuring him that God approves.

 But that night the LORD spoke to Nathan and said: “Go, tell my servant David, ‘Thus says the LORD: